Backups: Setting up encrypted rclone & gsuite in Unraid

 From the configuration menu, we’re going to be able to see our existing remote destinations as well as set up new ones.
 You’ll see in the screenshot above that some of the Type of remotes are “crypt” or “drive,” this simply means what it looks like in that some of the remotes are encrypted.

-Press n to create a new remote and you’ll be prompted with the options for various supported destinations:
+to create a new remote and you’ll be prompted with the options for various supported destinations:

-As of this guide, 13 is the option for Google Drive (which is what we want, on top of GSuite):
+is the option for Google Drive (which is what we want, on top of GSuite):

 You should go and create a create your own Client ID and enter those into the following prompts:

-Next up, enter 1 for full drive access:
+Next up, enter 1

 Now you’ll be asked about the root folder ID.
 While you can change this later, it’s easier to do now and we suggest creating a Shared drive.
 A Shared drive is really the key part of this; go create one and then capture the part of the URL that is the ID of this new Shared drive.
 Using a Shared drive is better than using a non-shared drive as you can add other users to this over time.
 Even if you don’t plan on that, trust us.
 To do this, head over to your GSuite Drive interface, click Shared drives, then:

-Our folder ID for root is 0AMvkxopx4FErUk9P.
-Enter yours when prompted.
+Our folder ID for root is 0AMvkxopx4FErUk9P

 You can skip the Service Accounts question (just hit enter).
-Then press y to enter the advanced configuration.
-We’re going to make a few adjustments.
+Then press y

 We want to disable (false) the user trash instead of deleting files.
 Whether copying or deleting a file, let’s just delete it instead of sending it to the trash:

-The next adjustment is the chunk size to 32M instead of the default 8M:
+The next adjustment is the chunk size to 32M

-Once done with that, you’ll be prompted about using the auto config and we’ll say yes, y.
+Once done with that, you’ll be prompted about using the auto config and we’ll say yes, y

 If you did not set rclone remotes outside of headless Unraid: Now, this will cause you downtime, sorry, but you must boot Unraid into GUI mode and be attached to it so you can authorize on localhost.
 In GUI mode, type in that URL into the browser directly on the Unraid machine and go through the authorization flow.